 Spoke Folk is a ministry passionate about living and sharing the Gospel of Jesus Christ.
 Through biking, music, and community, Spoke Folk trains youth how to be missionaries in their daily lives.

-Every year Spoke Folk holds several 12-day tours of up to 30 participants (15-20 years old) and 10 adult counselors (21+ years old).
-These people, from different places all over the country, encourage one another, grow in faith together, and become like family on tour.
+Every year Spoke Folk holds several 12-day bike tours of up to 30 participants (15-20 years old) and 10 adult counselors (21+ years old).
+Do you need to be a biker?
+Absolutely not!
+These people, from different places all over the country, encourage one another, grow in faith together, and become like family on tour…and biking is just one small part of what makes up your Spoke Folk experience.

 Each tour begins at a home church, where the group completes four days of training.
 During training, the group practices music, prepares puppet shows and skits, takes training bike rides, and begins to bond as a group.
 After these four days, the tour is ready to share their program with the congregations they visit and the love of Jesus with the people they meet.